fbpx

 The Costs of Catastrophic Care

-As the number of employers providing retirement health-care benefits dwindles and the cost of medical care continues to spiral upward, planning for catastrophic health-care costs in retirement is becoming more important.
+As the number of employers providing retirement health care benefits dwindles and the cost of medical care continues to spiral upward, planning for catastrophic health care costs in retirement is becoming more important.

 If you recently retired from a job that provided health insurance, you may not fully appreciate how much health care really costs.

-Despite the availability of Medicare coverage, you’ll likely have to pay for additional health-related expenses out-of-pocket.
+Despite the availability of Medicare coverage, you’ll likely have to pay for additional health-related expenses out of pocket.
 You may have to pay the rising premium costs of Medicare optional Part B coverage (which helps pay for outpatient services) and/or Part D prescription drug coverage.

 You may also want to buy supplemental Medigap insurance, which is used to pay Medicare deductibles and co-payments and to provide protection against catastrophic expenses that either exceed Medicare benefits or are not covered by Medicare at all.
-Otherwise, you may need to cover Medicare deductibles, co-payments, and other costs out-of-pocket.
+Otherwise, you may need to cover Medicare deductibles, co-payments, and other costs out of pocket.

 Taxes

 Some specific investments, like certain municipal bonds,* generate income that is exempt from federal income tax altogether.
-You should understand how the income generated by your investments is taxed, so that you can factor the tax into your overall projection.
+You should understand how the income generated by your investments is taxed so that you can factor the tax into your overall projection.

 Understanding the tax consequences of these investments is important when making retirement income projections.